Military science fiction: Post-WWII era

 A poster for a 2022 fan-made film based on Robert Heinlein's Starship Troopers.
 Both the novel and film of the same name and sequel films like this one depict space marines who fight in planets across the galaxy.

 Eventually, as science fiction became an established and separate genre, military science fiction established itself as a subgenre.
 One such work is H. Beam Piper's Uller Uprising (1952) (based on the events of the Sepoy Mutiny).
 Robert A. Heinlein's Starship Troopers (1959) is another work of military science fiction, along with Gordon Dickson's Dorsai (1960), and these are thought to be mostly responsible for popularizing this subgenre's popularity among young readers of the time.

-The Vietnam War led to the "polarization of the sf community", which can be seen in the June 1968 issue of Galaxy Science Fiction, in which one page of pro-war sf authors listed their names and on another page, anti-war sf authors put their names.
+The Vietnam War led to the "polarization of the SF community", which can be seen in the June 1968 issue of Galaxy Science Fiction, in which pro-war SF authors listed their names on one page and anti-war SF authors listed theirs on another page.

 The Vietnam War has been noted by the Encyclopedia of Science Fiction as having impacted anthologies such as In the Field of Fire (1987) and novels such as The Healer's War (1988) by Elizabeth Ann Scarborough and Dream Baby (1989) by Bruce McAllister.

 The Encyclopedia of Science Fiction states that the Vietnam War's influence can be seen indirectly in novels such as Joe Haldeman's The Forever War (published in Analog over 1972–1975) and Lucius Shepard's Life During Wartime (1987).